 8. Calling with a small flush draw in a multi-pot

-Calling high bets for a low-value pair such as those from 2/2 to 6/6 is not recommended.
-Once you have the poker basics down, it’s important to fairly measure your bets.
-You’ll learn quickly that overcalling an average hand will cost you.
+Calling high bets for a low-value pair, such as those from a pair of twos to a pair of sixes, is not recommended.
+Once you have the basics down, it’s important to measure your bets fairly.
+You’ll learn quickly that over-calling an average hand will cost you in the long run.

 10. Not learning new strategies after your first success